-The commitment begins with awareness of our anti-forced labour and human trafficking stance-awareness among employees, customers and business partners, suppliers, and franchisees:
+The commitment begins with awareness of our anti-forced labour and human trafficking stance-awareness among employees, customers, business partners, suppliers, and franchisees:

 - Employee Code of Conduct ERAC has adopted the Enterprise Holdings Employee Code of Conduct.
 It contains explicit language regarding our anti-forced labour and human trafficking position.
-The Code is issued to and acknowledged every year by all employees and accompanied by an interactive training module.
-The Code is posted on Enterprise Holdings' website, allowing access to the general public, our customers, and business partners. - Supplier Code of Conduct ERAC re-issued Enterprise Holdings' Supplier Code of Conduct in 2019 across its supplier network, which contains anti-forced labour and human trafficking language mirroring that found in the Employee Code of Conduct.
+The Code is issued to and acknowledged every year by employees and accompanied by an interactive training module.
+The Code is posted on Enterprise Holdings' website, allowing access to the general public, our customers, and business partners. - Employee Recruitment Policies ERAC conducts pre-employment screenings which include Proof of Right to Work review.
+Additionally, there are policies and procedures in place to ensure adherence to local and national laws and prohibit discrimination, harassment, intimidation, and the confiscation of workers identification documents.
+ERAC has a pro-employee philosophy and allows for the freedom of workers to terminate employment, change positions, and seek association. - Supplier Code of Conduct ERAC has adopted the Enterprise Holdings' Supplier Code of Conduct.
+It contains anti-forced labour and human trafficking language mirroring that found in the Employee Code of Conduct.
 In this way, each of ERAC's suppliers is affirmatively advised of our position and expectation that our suppliers comply with such principles.
 New suppliers are provided the Supplier Code of Conduct during the on-boarding process. - Franchisee Code of Conduct Franchisees are expected to adhere to the same principles and hold to the same business values as Enterprise Holdings.
 The Franchisee Code of Conduct contains anti-forced labour and human trafficking language similar to that found in the Employee and Supplier Codes of Conduct.